ROCm/rocBLAS/.github/CONTRIBUTING.md

 ```

     The former denotes the rocBLAS arguments as a list which is passed as a variadic template argument, and whose properties are known and can be optimized at compile-time, and which can be passed on as arguments to other templates, while the latter requires creating a dynamically-allocated runtime object which must be interpreted at runtime, such as by using `switch` statements on the arguments.
 The `switch` statement will need to list out and handle every possible argument, while the template solution simply passes the argument as another template argument, and hence can be resolved at compile-time.

+23. Automatically-generated files should always go into `build/` directories, and should not go into source directories (even if marked `.gitignore`).
+The CMake philosophy is such that you can create any `build/` directory, run `cmake` from there, and then have a self-contained build environment which will not touch any files outside of it.